House of Many Ways: Main characters

-He is a horribly evil man-like creature with purple skin, wings, and the face of an insect.
+He is a horribly evil man-insect creature with purple skin, wings, and the face of an insect.
 Lubbock can "lay" eggs inside creatures without them noticing.
 For males, the egg that hatches first consumes the other lubbock eggs and the male dies.
 For a female, the egg that hatches first consumes the other lubbock eggs and she gives birth as normal and then usually dies.
 The result of the birth from a human female is a lubbockin that looks mostly human except for purple eyes or purple tinted skin.
 The lubbock seen in the book wishes to rule High Norland by placing the lubbockin Ludovic on the throne and using him as a puppet king.